DangerCove/reign-for-spotify/README.md

 ## Things you need to add

 * The App Store build uses [Receigen](http://receigen.etiemble.com/) for receipt validation, remove the build step and code in main.m if you don't have it;
+* Related to Receigen, this repo relies on a statically linked OpenSSL library.
+Clear the `User Header Search Path` to remove it.
 * The dsa_pub.pem file for Sparkle is obviously missing.

 # Purpose and pull-requests

-* For us, this is a pet project, but we'll try our best to merge additions to our code;
+* For me, this is a pet project, but we'll try our best to merge additions to our code;
-* Bug-fixes and other stuff we can learn from are awesome;
+* Bug-fixes and other stuff I can learn from are awesome;
 * New features are great.

 # Credits